AI Solutions

 What is Agentic AI?

 In the context of AI, the term "agentic" means the system has agency, where it can make decisions and act independently.
 Therefore, agentic AI refers to artificial intelligence that does not wait for instructions and instead takes autonomous, goal-driven actions on behalf of users.
-Think of it more like a teammate than a passive tool.

 • Understand context and goals to make the right decisions